2007–08 Tottenham Hotspur F.C. season: 2007–08 season

 On 27 January 2008, Spurs went out of the FA Cup in the fourth round to a 3–1 defeat at the hands of Manchester United at Old Trafford.
 Tottenham took the lead through Robbie Keane but eventually lost to United to a goal from Carlos Tevez and two goals from Cristiano Ronaldo, one of which was a penalty where Michael Dawson was sent off for a deliberate handball.

 Tottenham's run in the League Cup continued with a semi-final first leg 1–1 draw against Arsenal at Emirates Stadium; a 5–1 win over Arsenal at White Hart Lane followed, resulting in a 6–2 Spurs aggregate victory.
 This booked a place in the final against Chelsea.
 Tottenham went on to win the match 2–1 thanks to a Jonathan Woodgate header in extra time, securing Tottenham's first trophy since 1999.
 It also guaranteed them UEFA Cup qualification for the third season running.

 On 13 March 2008, Tottenham were eliminated from the UEFA Cup in the last 16 round by PSV.
 The first leg played at White Hart Lane was a 1–0 defeat for Spurs following a mistake from Gilberto.
 Dimitar Berbatov scored in the second leg away at the Philips Stadion to take the game to extra time and subsequently penalties.
 Here, Tottenham lost 6–5 when Pascal Chimbonda missed his kick.

 On 22 March 2008, Spurs played Portsmouth, winning 2–0.
 Darren Bent struck the 100th goal of the 2007–08 Premier League campaign.
 Jamie O'Hara followed two minutes later with the club's 101st.
 BBC sport writer Ian Hughes noted that Tottenham have "an average of 3.63 goals in every Spurs game this season".

-After earning a point on 19 April in a 1–1 draw against Wigan Athletic, Tottenham secured their mathematical safety in the Premier League after reaching 42 points.
+After earning a point on 19 April in a 1–1 draw against Wigan Athletic, Tottenham secured their safety in the Premier League after reaching 42 points.
 Berbatov's sixth-minute strike was Tottenham's 100th in all competitions that season, 64 in the Premier League and 36 in cup competitions.
 The season ended on 11 May 2008 with a 2–0 home defeat to Liverpool.